Middle East & North Africa: The Essentials

 Such diversity does not necessarily translate into equality.
 Religious and ethnic minorities often face legal discrimination within their own countries.
 Women, too, fight for equal rights in a region with some of the lowest rates of female political participation in the world.

 However, cultures are not exclusively defined by their political leaders, nor are regions reducible to their hardships.
-Everyday life the Middle East and North Africa must certainly contend with authoritarian rule and often discriminatory social practices.
+In everyday life the Middle East and North Africa must certainly contend with authoritarian rule and often discriminatory social practices.
 But culture flourishes in spite of such obstacles: religion continues to reinforce community; gender relations are slowly changing, as is representation in government; healthcare and education are improving; and the region’s historical sites, films, and sporting events continue to attract international attention.

 What else shapes everyday life in the region?